On local equivalence of star-products on Poisson manifolds: Abstract

 \section{Abstract}

 We present a proof that every star-product defined on a Poisson manifold and written in a given quantum canonical coordinate system is uniquely equivalent with a Moyal product associated with this coordinate system.
 The equivalence is assumed to satisfy some additional conditions which guarantee its uniqueness.
-Moreover, the systematic construction of such equivalence is presented and a formula for this equivalence in a case of a particular class of star-products is given, to the fourth order in $\hbar$.
+Moreover, the systematic construction of such equivalence is presented and a formula for this equivalence in a case of a particular class of star-products is given, to the fourth order in $\hbar$. \\[\baselineskip] \textbf{Keywords and phrases}: quantum mechanics, deformation quantization, canonical coordinates, Moyal product, phase space